kaiagaoqy/initiative/_pages/projects_team.md

 ---
 layout: profiles
-permalink: /project/
+permalink: /projects/
-title: Project
+title: Projects
 description: Xiong's lab
 nav: true
-nav_order: 7
+nav_order: 3

 profiles:
   # if you want to include more than one profile, just replicate the following block